tpowellcio/mbrochh.github.com/source/posts/sworcery.md

   of that scene.
 That's the kind of gameplay that I like.
 * After maybe an hour of playing I have solved 23%... really?
 I would be a shame if the game would be that short.
+* Went into the dreamland of the Woodfella.
+Quite funny and so many mushrooms.
+  I wondered what they are good for, but could not discover anything.
+The dream ends super simple, just follow the singing bear.
+Weird.
+* Later I discovered that the mushrooms help to find stuff in the woods.
+I wonder if they spawn all the time of I have to be smart when to use them and when not.
+They seem to be limited, what a shame.
+* Rubbing the rainbows.
+What a cool idea.
+* After my third session I'm 36% into the game.